 FAQs

-Most American universities will not allow study abroad in Israel due to the ongoing war.
-Therefore, the undergraduate fellowship will meet in America for the 2025 spring semester.
-Our plans include running four US-based, weekend-long conferences and a ten-day trip to Israel.
+The undergraduate fellowship will meet in America for the 2026 spring semester.
+Our plans include running three US-based, weekend-long conferences and a ten-day trip to Israel.

-The tentative dates for the Israel trip are Wednesday, May 21 - Thursday, May 29.
+The tentative dates for the Israel trip are Wednesday, May 20 - Wednesday, May 27 (dates are subject to change).

 We will cover your travel expenses as well as your room and board for the weekend conferences and the trip.